pub struct Label<T> { /* private fields */ }Expand description

 pub fn set_text_alignment(&mut self, alignment: TextAlignment)

-Set the TextAlignment
+Set the TextAlignment for this layout.

 pub fn draw_at(&self, ctx: &mut PaintCtx<'_, '_, '_>, origin: impl Into<Point>)